isuly/all_u_need/README.md

 # all_u_need
-Questions u meet on Python interview
+Questions u can meet on Python interview